mlflow/mlflow/docs/source/projects.rst

   .. warning::

-      When a Conda environment project is executed as a Virtualenv environment project, conda dependencies will be ignored and only pip dependencies will be installed.
+      When a conda environment project is executed as a virtualenv environment project, conda dependencies will be ignored and only pip dependencies will be installed.

 .. _project-virtualenv-environments: